The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Photo: Embassy of Ukraine in the USA

-The Ukrainian diaspora and Ukraine's friends in the United States arrange and participate in ceremonies in memory of the victims of the Holodomor and condemnation of Stalin's crimes.
-In particular, in response to the appeal of the President of Ukraine and the US Regional Committee for the recognition of the Holodomor as genocide of the Ukrainian society, an action “Light a Memory Candle” was held in 16 US cities.
+The Ukrainian diaspora and friends of Ukraine in the United States organize and participate in ceremonies in memory of the victims of the Holodomor and condemnation of Stalin's crimes.
+In particular, in response to the appeal of the President of Ukraine and the US Regional Committee to recognize the Holodomor as genocide of Ukrainian society, the “Light a Candle of Memory” event was held in 16 US cities.

 How knowledge of the Holodomor in the USA spreads